Just how dirty is your dirt?

 Hall knows of no cases locally of people sickened by water contamination from construction debris, and most of the soil delivered is not contaminated, he said.
 But in New Jersey, wariness stems from a history of contaminated soil that, even after remediation, left contaminated waste that sickened people and needed ongoing treatment.

-In 2017, S.P.
-Sullivan, in NJ.com, identified 115 Superfund sites in New Jersey’s 21 counties, including three in Sussex County and one in Passaic County.
-Water issues continued in both Sussex and Passaic Counties as a result.
+There are currently 152 Superfund sites in New Jersey, including three in Sussex County and two in Passaic County.
+Water issues continue in both Sussex and Passaic Counties as a result.

+From the early 1960’s to the ‘90’s, faulty on-site waste disposal and storage practices at A.O.
+Polymer Corporation in Sparta led to the contamination of groundwater in residential wells forcing residents to be shifted to the municipal water supply.
+Once the site was abandoned by its owner in 1994, the Environmental Protection Agency instituted a removal plan to rid the site of its vast amounts of hazardous and non-hazardous waste.
+In a review of the site, issued 35 years after the first investigation , all remedial action construction for the site was deemed complete.

-A.O.
-Polymer Corporation, in Sparta from the early 1960’s to the ‘90’s, left toxic volatile organic compounds in the water as a result of faulty waste handling, so that residents had to be shifted to the public water supply.
-In Byram Township, an industrial solvent detected in drinking water was traced to sludge dumped in trenches near the Mansfield bike path.
-Water filtration and treatment systems had to be installed to protect residents from health hazards such as liver damage and cancer.
-In Ringwood Borough, in Passaic County, Ford Motor Co. dumped paint sludge in abandoned mines, resulting in groundwater contamination and high rates of cancer and other health problems, leading to a lawsuit in 2006.
+In Byram Township, an industrial solvent detected in drinking water was traced to the dumping of septic and other industrial wastes in trenches near the Mansfield trail path.
+Water filtration and treatment systems had to be installed to protect residents from health hazards.
+In Ringwood Borough, located in Passaic County, Ford Motor Co. disposed of paint sludge and drums in abandoned mines, resulting in groundwater contamination and high rates of cancer and other health problems, prompting the implementation of various remediation projects.
+The company was sued recently, on June 16, by the state of New Jersey for damaging the land’s natural resources.
+State officials intend to return the area to its pre-polluted condition.

-“Superfunds are far from the only hazardous sites in the state,” Sullivan wrote.
-“The state Department of Environmental Protection lists more than 10,000 active sites with confirmed contamination.”
+Superfund sites are not the only hazardous sites in New Jersey.
+As of June 18, the NJDEP listed more than 13,000 active sites with confirmed contamination.

 Recently, in Hardyston, soil dumping regulations were put in place proactively “after awful sordid circumstances in Vernon,” resulting from construction fill brought from elsewhere, said Township Manager Carrine Kaufer.
 “We wanted to have mechanisms for enforcement.”

-For years, a Vernon property owner, Joseph Wallace, had fill from a variety of sources, including gas stations where tanks were being replaced, dumped on his property amid a quiet residential neighborhood.
-Complaints were many and loud for years before the seven-story mountain of contaminated dirt could be addressed.
+For years, a Vernon property owner, Joseph Wallace, operated an unlicensed solid waste facility on his property in a quiet residential neighborhood.
+Complaints were many and loud for years before the seven-story mountain of contaminated dirt was addressed.

 “New Jersey is great with ideas, but bad at following through and implementation,” said Jay Fischer, referring to the long, frustrating Wallace case.

-He owns Ag Choice, which he founded in 2005 as a commercial food waste composter.
-He composts a variety of organics, including leaves, food waste and manufacturing organics such as coffee, spent leaf, nut and bean products, “virgin materials” that he makes into topsoil
+Wallace owns Ag Choice, which he founded in 2005 as a commercial food waste composter.
+He composts a variety of organics, including leaves, food waste and manufacturing organics such as coffee, spent leaf, nut and bean products, “virgin materials” that he makes into topsoil.

 “But now many contractors are problematic,” he said.
 “Transportation and processing costs are high.
 Many are doing things on the down low, without accountability.
 They run it out to the country to someone needing dirt.
 Hundreds of thousands of tons of material gets dumped.”